-- 64. Josephine is considering taking a 6 month rotation in Paris for her job.
+- 64. Josephine is considering taking a 6-month rotation in Paris for her job.
 Which type of authority may be especially helpful in determining the tax consequences of Josephine's job in Paris?

 - A. Determination letter.

 - B. Private letter ruling.

 - C. Tax treaty.

 - D. Regulation.

 - E. Revenue procedure.

 - 65. Generally, code sections are arranged (grouped together):

 - A. chronologically.

 - B. by topic.

 - C. randomly.

 - D. by length.

-- E. None of these.
+- E. None of the above.

 - 66. Which of the following has the lowest authoritative weight?

 - A. Legislative regulation.

 - B. Private letter ruling.

 - C. Revenue ruling.

 - D. Interpretative regulation.

 - E. Revenue procedure.

 - 67. Which judicial doctrine means that a court will rule consistently with its previous rulings and the rulings of higher courts with appellate jurisdiction?

-- A. judicial hierarchy.
+- A. Judicial hierarchy.

-- B. the Goldman rule.
+- B. The Goldman rule.

-- C. judicial consistency.
+- C. Judicial consistency.

-- D. stare decisis.
+- D. Stare decisis.

-- E. None of these.
+- E. None of the above.

 - 68. The regulation with the lowest authoritative weight is the:

-- A. procedural regulation.
+- A. Procedural regulation.

-- B. interpretative regulation.
+- B. Interpretative regulation.

-- C. proposed regulation.
+- C. Proposed regulation.

-- D. legislative regulation.
+- D. Legislative regulation.

-- E. None of these.
+- E. None of the above.

-- 69. Princess, who resides in the 2nd Circuit, recently found a circuit court case that is favorable to her research question.
+- 69. Princess, who resides in the 2nd Circuit, recently found a circuit court case that is favorable to her income tax research question.
 Which of the following circuits would she prefer to have issued the opinion?

 - A. 2nd Circuit.

 - B. Federal Circuit.

 - C. 1st Circuit.

 - D. 2nd Circuit or the Federal Circuit.

-- E. None of these.
+- E. None of the above.

 - 70. Jaime recently found a "favorable" trial level court opinion directly on point for her tax question.
 Which trial level court would she prefer to have issued the opinion?

 - A. Tax Court.

 - B. District Court.

 - C. Circuit Court.

 - D. Divorce Court.

-- E. None of these.
+- E. None of the above.

-- 71. Which of the following committees typically initiates for tax legislation?
+- 71. Which of the following committees typically initiates tax legislation?

 - A. House Ways and Means Committee.

 - B. Joint Conference Committee.

 - C. Senate Finance Committee.

 - D. Senate Tax Committee.

-- E. None of these.
+- E. None of the above.

 - 72. Edie would like to better understand a new code section enacted four weeks ago.
 Which of the following authorities will help Edie understand the newly enacted code section?

 - A. IRS regulations.

 - B. U.S. Tax Court cases.

 - C. Committee reports.

 - D. IRS revenue rulings.

-- E. None of these.
+- E. None of the above.

-73. If the President vetoes tax legislation, Congress:
+- 73. If the President vetoes tax legislation, Congress:

-A. cannot override the President's veto.
+- A. cannot override the President's veto.

 - B. can override the President's veto with a 50 percent positive vote in the House and Senate.

 - C. can override the President's veto with a 2/3rd positive vote in the House and Senate.

 - D. can override the President's veto with a 75 percent positive vote in the House and Senate.

-- E. None of these.
+- E. None of the above.

 - 74. Jeremy has a new client.
 He has identified a research question that relates to a transaction that the client completed several months ago.
 This type of research question will primarily involve:

 - A. open facts.

 - B. new facts.

 - C. old facts.

 - D. closed facts.

-- E. None of these.
+- E. None of the above.

 - 75. In a planning context,

 - A. closed facts are preferred to open facts.

 - B. new facts are preferred to old facts.

 - C. old facts are preferred to new facts.

 - D. open facts are preferred to closed facts.

+- E. None of the above.

+- 76. Which of the following types of tax services are arranged by code section?

+- A. legal tax service.

+- B. annotated tax service.

+- C. professional tax service.

+- D. topical tax service.

-- E. None of these.
+- E. None of the above.